arjsh16/amazon_flipkart_discount_bot/README.md

 ## Usage

-1.Downlad and run the exe file like a normal app 2.Install the source code and run it in the terminal using python End_Product.py
+1. Downlad and run the exe file like a normal app
+2. Install the source code and run it in the terminal using python End_Product.py

 ## License
   This code is under GNU gpl 3 license